 Georgia Shift gives marginalized young people a seat at the table of democracy through civic media, hands-on education, and action opportunities.
 They envision a Georgia where marginalized young people are the fundamental driver of political impact and public policy at every level of government in an unbridled democracy.

 A strong youth-driven organization and Alliance for Youth Action affiliate, Chicago Votes has registered over 20,000 voters, distributed 100,000 voter guides connecting living wage and police accountability to local races, advanced statewide democracy reforms including Online and Election Day Voter Registration, and elevated the voices of black and brown youth in the local civic arena.

-A growing progressive student network, which launched VOTE MOB campaigns on 8 campuses in 2016, distributed more than 13,000 voter guides, registered more than 1300 people to vote, and fought for local progressive candidates and ballot measures, in partnership with community groups.
+A growing progressive student network, which launched VOTE MOB campaigns on 8 campuses, distributed more than 13,000 voter guides, registered more than 1300 people to vote, and fought for local progressive candidates and ballot measures, in partnership with community groups.

-The largest youth civic engagement organization in the state that voices their values at the capitol, ballot box and in the streets.
+Forward Montana is the largest youth civic engagement organization in the state that voices their values at the capitol, ballot box and in the streets.
 It hosts candidate forums and provides educational resources to voters.
-In 2018, it co-led an effort that passed a non-discrimination ordinance in Missoula and Bozeman.
+It co-led an effort that passed a non-discrimination ordinance in Missoula and Bozeman.
 It is an affiliate of the Alliance for Youth Action.